awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-s3-windows.md

 # Using the SDK for Ruby on an AWS OpsWorks Stacks Windows Instance<a name="cookbooks-101-opsworks-s3-windows"></a>

 **Note**
 This example assumes that you have already done the [Running a Recipe on a Windows Instance](cookbooks-101-opsworks-opsworks-windows.md) example\.
 If not, you should do that example first\.
 In particular, it describes how to enable RDP access to your instances\.
+Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.

-This topic describes how to use the [AWS SDK for Ruby](http://docs.aws.amazon.com/sdk-for-ruby/v3/api/) on an AWS OpsWorks Stacks Windows instance to download a file from an S3 bucket\.
+This topic describes how to use the [AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/) on an AWS OpsWorks Stacks Windows instance to download a file from an S3 bucket\.

 If a Ruby application needs to access an AWS resource, you must provide it with a set of AWS credentials with the appropriate permissions\.
 For recipes, your best option for providing AWS credentials is to use an AWS Identity and Access Management \([IAM\) role](http://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html)\.
 An IAM role works much like an IAM user; it has an attached policy that grants permissions to use the various AWS services\.
 However, you assign a role to an Amazon Elastic Compute Cloud \(Amazon EC2\) instance instead of to an individual\.
 Applications running on that instance can then acquire the permissions granted by the attached policy\.
 With a role, credentials never appear in your code, even indirectly\.